HimoriK/book/src/ch04-01-what-is-ownership.md

 ### Ownership Rules

-First, let’s take a look at the ownership rules.
-Keep these rules in mind as we work through the examples that illustrate them:

 * Each value in Rust has an *owner*.
 * There can only be one owner at a time.
 * When the owner goes out of scope, the value will be dropped.